 One USB Key/Thumb Drive with no password protection containing each admitted exhibit in the format required by JERS.
-The parties must work together to submit one USB Key/Thumb Drive.
+The exhibits must have OCR-text recognition run on them.

 b.
-Hard Copies
+Hard Copy

 One binder containing one copy of each admitted exhibit.
-Again, the parties must work together to submit one binder.
+The binder must include the filed exhibits list as the first page, and must include tabs separating exhibits.
 The jury will not be supplied with this binder unless JERS experiences technical issues, rendering access to JERS impossible.